-You don’t find the right antibody for your flow cytometry experiment?
-Avoid the risk of choosing a bad one.
+You can’t find the right antibody for your flow cytometry experiment?
+Avoid choosing a bad one.
 Trust in our antibody generation experts to develop yours!
-Our high success rate in monoclonal antibody generation make us so confident in our capacity to meet your requirements that we even include a test in your own lab in our guarantee!
+Our platform of hybridoma generation for diagnostic applications has an unrivaled success rate in monoclonal antibody generation.
+This makes us so confident in our capacity to meet your requirements that we even include a test in your own lab in our guarantee!

 Why choose ProteoGenix to develop your